quixio/quix-docs/docs/tutorials/ingest-embeddings/continuously_ingest_documents_into_a_vector_store_using_apache_kafka.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/quixio/tutorial-code/blob/main/notebooks/Continuously_ingest_documents_into_a_vector_store_using_Apache_Kafka.ipynb)

 Stream data from a CSV (simulating CDC or "Change Data Capture") and ingest it into a vector store: for semantic search.

 ![colab-pipeline.png](images/quix-pipeline.png)

 This demo features the following open source libraries:

 * **Quix Streams** to produce data to, and consume data from, Apache Kafka.

-* **Qdrant** to create a database to store embeddings and for basic similarity search
+* **Qdrant** to create a database to store embeddings and for basic similarity search.

 ## Setup